-The Board is primarily responsible for identifying potential new Directors.
-When a vacancy exists, or where it is considered that the Board would benefit from the services of a new Director with specific skills, candidates with the appropriate experience, expertise and diversity are considered.
 The Board undertakes appropriate checks including character, experience, education, criminal record and bankruptcy history, before appointing a person as a Director or putting forward to shareholders a candidate for election as a Director.
 The Board ensures that shareholders are provided with all material information in the Board's possession relevant to a decision on whether or not to elect or re-elect a Director.

-Directors and senior executives have written agreements setting out the terms of their appointment.
+Directors and senior executives have written agreements setting out the terms of their appointment